 How to make vegan chocolate tahini banana bread

-- Add the dry mixture to the wet mixture.
-Stir and fold the mixture until combined, and stir in a cup of chocolate chips.
+Add the dry ingredients to the wet ingredients.
+Stir and fold the mixture until combined.

-- Pour the mixture into the two baking dishes, and top with the rest of the chocolate chips.
+Pour the mixture into the two baking dishes and top with the rest of the chocolate chips.

-- Remove the banana bread from the oven and let it cool for at least twenty minutes on a wire rack before serving.
+Remove the banana bread from the oven and let it cool for at least twenty minutes on a wire rack before serving.

 How to tell when the chocolate tahini banana bread is done